Metahuman

-In the DC Universe, a metahuman is a human with superpowers.
-In DC Comics, the term is used loosely in most instances to refer to any human-like individual with extraordinary, often paranormal abilities or other attributes, regardless of whether or not they are cosmic, mutant, scientific, supernatural, skill-based or technological in nature.
+In the DC Universe, a metahuman is a human or humanoid with superpowers.
+In American comic books published by DC Comics, the term is used loosely in most instances to refer to any individual, human-like or otherwise, with extraordinary, often paranormal abilities or other attributes, regardless of whether they are cosmic, mutant, scientific, supernatural, skill-based or technological in nature.

-The term in comic books published by DC Comics is typically used as a loose government classification of powered people and not a descriptor of a character's specific origins.
+The term in comic books published by DC Comics is typically used as a loose government classification of superpowered people and not a descriptor of a character's specific origins.
 As such it is often applied readily to humanoid and human-looking characters such as Superman (an alien) and Wonder Woman (a near-goddess) just as it is to characters like Metamorpho (a mutated human) and Lilith Clay (a human born with psychic abilities).

-Within the metahuman population however is a segment of the human population born with a genetic variant called the "metagene".
-It is this variant which some human beings to gain powers and other paranormal qualities during freak accidents, or to manifest powers during times of intense psychological distress, effectively making them a subspecies of superhumans living within the population.
+Within the metahuman population is a segment of the human population born with a genetic variant called the "metagene".
+It is this variant that some human beings have to gain powers and other paranormal qualities during freak accidents, or to manifest powers during times of intense psychological distress, effectively making them a subspecies of superhumans living within the population.
+With the notable exception of its 1951 creation Captain Comet, DC has avoided using the term "mutant" to describe such characters, due to that term's association with the X-Men franchise published by Marvel Comics.

+When adapting DC Comics stories for television, video games, and film, some adaptations have attempted to define metahuman more narrowly than the source material.
+In Birds of Prey and Young Justice, metahumans are treated as a distinct subspecies of humans (akin to mutants in Marvel's X-Men) while others such as the Arrowverse television franchise apply the term exclusively to humans who receive their powers in freak accidents.
+More recently, the DC Universe film and television franchise has applied the same loose definition as the original comics, applying the term to all manner of extraordinary individuals, especially those officially considered to have powers.

+Coinage

-The term was first used as a reference to superheroes in 1986 by author George R. R. Martin, first in the Superworld role playing system, and then later in his Wild Cards series of novels.
+The term was first used as a reference to superheroes in 1986 by author George R. R. Martin, first in the Superworld role-playing system, and then later in his Wild Cards series of novels.
+It was introduced in DC Comics in 1994.

 DC Comics

-The term "metahuman" was first used by the Dominators, an alien species who attacked Earth during the 1988 series Invasion!.
+The term "metahuman" was first used by the Dominators, an alien species who attacked Earth during the 1988 series Invasion!
 The Dominators use this term to refer to any human native of the planet Earth with "fictional superhuman abilities".
 The prefix "meta-" simply means "beyond", denoting powers and abilities beyond human limits.